secretGeek/til/vs_code/hiding_noise.md

 # Hiding noise

-Okay &mdash; to give you more of a clean feeling, you can hide things &mdash; but you need to know how to bring them back.
+In Visual Studio Code, to give you more of a clean feeling, you can hide things &mdash; but you need to know how to bring them back.

 <strike>
 The thing on the left is the activity bar.